yoember/yoember.github.io/index.md

 </div>{% endraw %}
 ```

 We use `model` as our value store.
-You will see soon, that our model will be created in the route.
-The action will call `saveLibrary` function and we pass the `model` parameter to that function.
+You will soon see that our model will be created in the route.
+The action attached to the submit button will call a `saveLibrary` function that we'll pass the `model` parameter to.

 In your `app/routes` folder create `libraries` folder and add two js files: `index.js` and `new.js`